-Guidance in the sector handbook tells you that before the inspection you should:
+Before the inspection you should:

-- become familiar with the sector guidance for inspection; - become familiar with the inspectorate's guidance on the role of the nominee; - play a key role in the provider's self-evaluation procedures; - become familiar with the inspection documentation; - attend all team meetings; - make administrative arrangements for the inspection; and - collate provider documentation and evidence required for the inspection.
+- become familiar with the sector guidance for inspection - become familiar with the inspectorate's guidance on the role of the nominee - play a key role in the provider's self-evaluation procedures - become familiar with the inspection documentation - advise and support the learning area link representatives - make administrative arrangements for the inspection - collate provider documentation and evidence required for the inspection

-In the new 2010 inspection model, the nominee has a particular role in making sure that all the evidence to support the provider's self-assessment is readily available and to hand.
+The nominee has a particular role in making sure that all the evidence to support the provider's self-assessment is readily available and to hand.
 If evidence is not available the inspection team will not have time to search it out.
 The effectiveness of the nominee in signposting inspectors to evidence will inevitably have an impact on the judgements awarded by the inspection team.